Marcusgb21/LBYARCH-x86-to-C-interface/README.md

 # Testing
 We conducted tests with array sizes of 2^20, 2^24, and 2^28, but unfortunately, we were unable to proceed with the 2^30 size due to its exceeding the capacity of my machine.

-# Results C and x86-64 assembly
+# Results: C and x86-64 assembly Debug and Release
 To add...

 # Error Checking